wikimedia/mediawiki/docs/Hooks.md

     interface MashHook {
         public function onMash( $banana );
     }

-Hooks events can also be handled in the old way, as documented in hooks.txt.

 Hooks can be defined and called by extensions.
 The extension should define a hook interface for each hook, as described above.